-Marguerite was a reporter, a daily columnist and the assistant woman’s paper editor for the New Orleans Item when she married Tom Kelly at 20 and came to Washington the following year, first to tend his aging parents and then to care for their four children and take an active part in her community.
+Marguerite was a reporter, a daily columnist and the assistant woman’s paper editor for the New Orleans Item when she married Tom Kelly at 20 and came to Washington the following year, first to tend his aging parents and then to care for their four children.

-In time Marguerite returned to journalism and wrote articles for local magazines, including one that broke the codes that grocery stores put on all perishable foods, which made all stores to put ‘sell by’ dates across the country on these foods a few weeks later.
-It was The Mother’s Almanac, which she co-authored for Doubleday in 1975, that solidified her reputation as a parenting expert however, because it was the first book that had parents teach other parents how to rear their young children.
-This book, which Marguerite revised in 1992, sold more than 800,000 copies and became a Book of the Month selection and a Parents’ Choice winner; it was anthologized in England and translated into French and Portuguese; it was excerpted by Woman’s Day and quoted on everything from Hollywood Squares to Sleepytime Tea.
-Later she wrote The Mother’s Almanac Goes to School (Doubleday), about 6-12-year-olds, and Marguerite Kelly’s Family Almanac (Simon and Schuster), a collection of some of her Family Almanac columns which ran in the Washington Post for 35 years and was syndicated to other papers for almost as long.
-Marguerite also wrote a chapter for the revision of What Jackie Taught Us (Perigee), which came out in 2014, as well as monthly columns for Woman’s Day and Family Life magazines and she has written articles in magazines and newspapers for the New York Times Magazine, Parents, Family Circle, the Weekly Standard, Traditional Home, Good Housekeeping, Harper’s Bazaar, Ladies Home Journal and the International Herald-Tribune.
-In addition, Marguerite’s books and columns have been favorably reviewed in the major U. S. newspapers and magazines; she has been interviewed on hundreds of radio and television shows, including Good Morning America, CBS Morning, CNN, Lifetime, All Things Considered and Diane Rehm; she has lectured extensively and promoted parenting concepts—but never products—for Minute Maid, Disney and MCI.
+In time Marguerite returned to journalism and wrote articles for local magazines, including the one that broke the codes which grocery stores put on perishable foods, causing the stores to switch to ‘sell by’ dates across the country a few weeks later.
+It was The Mother’s Almanac, however, which she co-authored for Doubleday in 1975, that solidified her reputation as a parenting expert, because it was the first comprehensive book written by parents for parents.
+This book, which she revised in 1992, sold more than 800,000 copies, became a Book of the Month selection and a Parents’ Choice winner and was anthologized in England; translated into French and Portuguese; excerpted by Woman’s Day and quoted on everything from Hollywood Squares to Sleepytime Tea.
+Later she wrote The Mother’s Almanac Goes to School (Doubleday), about 6-12-year-olds, and Marguerite Kelly’s Family Almanac (Simon and Schuster), a collection of the columns she wrote for the Washington Post for 35 years and were syndicated in other papers for almost that long.
+Marguerite also wrote a chapter for the revision of What Jackie Taught Us (Perigee), which came out in 2014; monthly columns for Woman’s Day and Family Life magazines and articles in the New York Times Magazine, Parents, Family Circle, the Weekly Standard, Traditional Home, Good Housekeeping, Harper’s Bazaar, Ladies Home Journal and the International Herald-Tribune.
+Marguerite’s books and columns have also been reviewed in the major U. S. newspapers and magazines; she has been interviewed on hundreds of radio and television shows, including Good Morning America, CBS Morning, CNN, Lifetime, All Things Considered and Diane Rehm; she has lectured extensively and promoted parenting concepts—but never products—for Minute Maid, Disney and MCI.